-**Pre-booking isn't required but social distancing measures are in place to ensure Collective is a safe place to visit and work - please read these before your visit**
+**Pre-booking isn't required for this exhibition but social distancing measures are in place to ensure Collective is a safe place to visit and work - please read these before your visit**

 Collective is delighted to present an exhibition by Julijonas Urbonas, a Lithuanian artist who works between critical design, amusement park engineering, performative architecture, choreography, kinetic art and science fiction.